Formation of new species in nature. Formation of new species. Links and notes

 Biology

-The main properties of living
+Basic properties of living things

 Levels of organization of living beings

-cell theory
+Cell theory

 Cell structure

-outer cell membrane
+Outer cell membrane

 1 – polar head of the phospholipid molecule 2 – fatty acid tail of the phospholipid molecule 3 – integral protein

-cell evolution
+Cell evolution

-There are two stages in cell evolution: 1.
+There are two stages in the evolution of a cell: 1.
 Chemical.
-2. Biological.
+2.Biological.
 The chemical stage began about 4.5 billion years ago.
 Under the influence of ultraviolet radiation, radiation

-The structure and functions of the cell nucleus
+Structure and functions of the cell nucleus

 Chromatin and chromosomes